California bill would reduce single-use plastic products 25%

 SACRAMENTO, Calif. -- An ambitious California proposal aims to reduce plastic production for single-use products like shampoo bottles and food wrappers by 25% starting next decade, part of an effort to rein in pollution from the ubiquitous material.

 A bill introduced late Thursday aims to bring environmental and business groups together to avoid a similar ballot measure slated to go before voters in November.
-But at least one of the ballot measure's proponents, the Natural Resources Defense Council, isn't yet on board with the deal.
+But at least two of the ballot measure's three proponents aren't yet on board.

 Democratic Sen. Ben Allen, the bill's author, said that if passed the proposal would make California a leader in reducing plastic waste by focusing on eliminating plastic at the source, not just recycling it once produced.